rs/zerolog/cmd/prettylog/README.md

-# Zerolog Pretty Pipe
+# Zerolog PrettyLog

 This is a basic CLI utility that will colorize and pretty print your JSON logs.

 ## Problem

 When using zerolog it's sometimes difficult to do an environment based log formatting.
 For production purposes it is useful to have JSON logs to pipe them through Kibana for efficient log entry analysis.

 However, when using such applications in development environment there is little use for structured JSON logs.